trixi-framework/paper-2021-juliacon/paper/README.md

-# Adaptive and extendable numerical simulations with Trixi.jl
+# Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing

 ## Building the paper